 Why do businesses unknowingly end up hiring the wrong people?
 In most cases, it’s because they didn’t ask the right questions during the interview stage(s).
 Coming up with interview questions is a lot like writing a job description.
 You have to think beyond the industry-related skills that anyone can learn.
 What kind of working style and natural talents are you looking for?
 Interviews give you the chance to see if the employee’s personality aligns with your company culture, which we’ll explain more later on.

 Many businesses make the mistake of asking questions that someone can quickly say “yes” to without thinking (i.e., “Do you have experience with ___?”).
 Well, you can avoid this by asking questions that require more detailed answers.
 Two great examples are “Which specific tasks do you enjoy most?” or “What does your ideal workday look like?”
 These questions will make the candidate comfortable enough to answer honestly.
-You will get very different answers from each candidate, which makes it easier for the best candidate to stand out.
+You will get very different answers from each candidate, making it easier for the best candidate to stand out.

-It’s also your responsibility to have sufficient responses for reasonable questions from candidates.
+It’s also your responsibility to have sufficient responses to reasonable questions from candidates.
 These days, you can’t blame candidates for wanting to know as much as possible about their daily routine.
 No one wants to start a new job without knowing who they are supposed to be communicating with, where to find specific information, etc.

 Hiring Mistake 6: Showing No Enthusiasm